hypothesis/lms/README.markdown

 ## Overview and code design

 There are three presentations for developers that describe what the Hypothesis LMS app is and how it works.
-The **speaker notes** in these assignments also contain additional notes and links:
+The **speaker notes** in these presentations also contain additional notes and links:

 1. [LMS App Demo & Architecture](https://docs.google.com/presentation/d/1eRMjS5B8Yja6Aupp8oKi-UztIJ9_8KRViSc6OMDLfMY/)
 2. [LMS App Code Design Patterns](https://docs.google.com/presentation/d/1AWcDoHaV9aAvInefR54SJepZiNM08Zou9jxNssccw3c/)